Seven Impacts of the new UAE Bankruptcy Law

 - New UAE Bankruptcy Law discards the current Commercial Code insolvency regime.

-- The new bankruptcy rules provide a wider application and is not limited to commercial traders.
+- The new bankruptcy rules provide a wider application and are not limited to commercial traders.

-- New federal implements a Financial Restructuring Committee that directs business in insolvent situations.
+- New federal law implements a Financial Restructuring Committee that directs business in insolvent situations.

-- New UAE Bankruptcy Law creates a balance sheet and strives to inventively finds alternative tests of insolvency.
+- New UAE Bankruptcy Law creates a balance sheet and strives to inventively find alternative tests of insolvency.

-- There has been an omission of criminal offence under bankruptcy as well as even bounced cheques.
+- There has been an omission of criminal offense under bankruptcy as well as even bounced cheques.